stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/compositenode/appendchild/_index.md

 title: Aspose::Words::CompositeNode::AppendChild method
 linktitle: AppendChild
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::CompositeNode::AppendChild method.
-Adds the specified node to the end of the list of child nodes for this node in C++.
+description: 'Aspose::Words::CompositeNode::AppendChild method.
+Adds the specified node to the end of the list of child nodes for this node in C++.'
 type: docs
 weight: 100
 url: /cpp/aspose.words/compositenode/appendchild/